 This is an important concept in every step you make, both personally and professionally.
 When it comes to efficient learning, no matter of the approach, the time management is even more important, as you surely know.

 Why?
 Because we are so stuck in the chaotic list of to-dos, that we might have the wrong impression that we can put learning on the second place and solve the tasks with the knowledge we already possess.

 This might be enough indeed, but sometimes enough might keep up on the same line with the competitors.
 Wouldn’t you like to move a step forward?
 Then you need up-to-date information which you acquire through constant learning.

-Interactivity, adaptability and time management should always be your focus.
-Be sure you have them in mind when you move to eLearning.
-And if you're not sure yet about the benefits of eLearning, check out some statistics.
+Interactivity, adaptability and time management should always be your focus if you aim at delivering efficient training in an effective learning environment.
+Be sure you have them in mind when you move to eLearning in order to get an efficient learning with long-term effects.
+And if you’re not sure yet about the benefits of eLearning, check out some statistics.